the-real-tokai/osx-apache-svn-dav-modules/README.md

 The script builds matching `mod_auth_svn.so` and `mod_dav_svn.so` for Mac OS X 10.10 (Yosemite) and Xcode 6 for use with Apache's httpd.
-For some reason Apple doesn't manage anymore to bundle this both files somewhere in their releases (since Mac OS X 10.8 aka Mountain Lion), but they are required to set up
-Subversion repository access via http and/or https.
+For some reason Apple doesn't manage it anymore to bundle both modules somewhere in their releases.
+This is the case since Mac OS X 10.8 aka Mountain Lion.
+Still both modules are required to set up Subversion repository access via http and/or https.

 ## Usage of the Script